syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Show-Preset-Items.md

 ![Calendar DateRange Picker dropdown with preset collection](Preset-Items_images/week-selection.png)

-## Hide calendar on preset item selection
+## Hide calendar on selecting a preset item

 You can hide calendar in the dropdown when user selects any preset items in dropdown other than **CustomRange** using `ShowCalendar` property.
 When user wants to selects a custom range of dates, upon selection of **CustomRange** preset item, calendar is added in dropdown of `Calendar DateRange Picker` control.
 By default, the value of `ShowCalendar` property is `true`.